-Any student has the option of disputing any grade by following the Student Grade Grievance procedure as published in the Student Handbook section of the College Catalog.
+Any student has the option of disputing any final grade for a course by following the Student Grade Grievance procedure as published in the Student Handbook section of the College Catalog.
 These processes must be initiated by the affected student.
 The Pensacola State College Faculty Association shall be notified of changes in the student grade grievance procedure.
 Although the Student Grade Grievance Procedure gives protection to the rights of a student, it must not be construed to negate the rights of faculty members to assess students and assign grades.